ibm-cloud-docs/iaas-vpn/connect-mac.md

 ---
 copyright:
   years: 1994, 2018
-lastupdated: "2018-07-24"
+lastupdated: "2018-10-17"
 ---

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Connect to SSL VPN – MAC OSX 10x and Higher
+# Connect to SSL VPN – MAC OSX 10x and higher

 Install the latest version of Mac MotionPro client v1.1.7 from the Apple Store.
 Be sure to uninstall any previous versions before updating.